-If you have had chickenpox, your likelihood of developing shingles will increase as you age.
+Shingles is an illness that one-third of the people in the United States will develop.
+If you have had chickenpox, your likelihood of developing shingles increases as you age.
 Even if shingles is treated and heals, patients can develop chronic pain from the nerve damage the virus causes.
 That's why shingles vaccines are popular.
-Like some vaccines, Zostavax exposes the patient to a small amount of the live virus to allow your body to develop an immunity.
+Like some vaccines, Zostavax exposes the patient to a small amount of the virus to allow your body to develop an immunity.
 In this case, Zostavax includes a small amount of the live shingles virus.

-Over 30,000 Pennsylvanians have put their lives in our hands, and we've repaid that trust with millions of dollars in verdicts and settlements.
-Turn to us now—let us help you stand up to Merck & Co. while getting the money you need to move forward.
+30,000+ Pennsylvanians have put their lives in our hands, and we've repaid that trust with millions of dollars in results.
+Turn to us now.
+Let us help you fight for the money you need to move forward.